kadena-io/pact/docs/pact-properties.md

-The following code to transfer a balance between two accounts may look correct at first study, but it turns out that there are number of bugs which we can eradicate with the help of another property.
+The following code to transfer a balance between two accounts may look correct at first study, but it turns out that there are number of bugs which we can eradicate with the help of another property, and by adding an invariant to the table.

 ```lisp
 (defun transfer (from:string to:string amount:integer)